 At the time of the English Civil War his own house (Campden Manor) was burnt down rather than allow it to fall into the hands of the Parliamentary forces.

-A philanthropist, he was responsible for many of the fine buildings in Campden including the Famed Wool Market Hall, which is known the world over he was also responsible for the erection of the Almshouses, his generosity to the town was almost without bounds.
+A philanthropist, he was responsible for many of the fine buildings in Campden including the famed Market Hall, which is known the world over he was also responsible for the erection of the Almshouses, his generosity to the town was almost without bounds.

 His Tomb is at the Church of St. James, Chipping Campden, The South Chapel contains effigies of him and his wife.